-An underlying fund may incur trading costs.
-Trading costs are the costs of buying and selling investments of a fund.
-Trading costs are incurred in the underlying funds, which will indirectly affect the value of your investment.
+The Funds and the underlying funds may incur trading costs.
+Trading costs are the costs of buying and selling investments.
+Trading costs incurred will affect the value of your investment.

 Estimate of total annual fund charges

 We are required to show the total annual fund charges in the PDS as a percentage of the net asset value of a Fund.